Entitled Teenagers: What Is Going On?

 • believing if kids are upset then something is wrong with their parenting

-Ironically the problem is often compounded because in order to provide their kids with everything both parents work full time, leaving their kids in the care of family members (namely grand parents) who don’t feel empowered to parent as they once did out of respect for their children.
-Consequently, many grandparents are left dis-empowered to parent but are required to be a de facto parent.
+Ironically the problem is often compounded because to provide their kids with everything both parents work full time, leaving their kids in the care of family members (namely grandparents) who don’t feel empowered to parent as they once did out of respect for their children.
+Consequently, many grandparents are left dis-empowered to do parenting but are required to be a de facto parent.
 Hence, they follow the path of least resistance, which often produces many of the same results.

 Consequences of Entitlement